FROM MANOR TO COASTAL RESORT

 In 1882, Reginald Sackville was granted a licence from from the High Court to further develop his estate and included plans to build a sea wall from Galley Hill to Sea lane, lay a number of roads in the area and provide an adequate drainage system for the low lying marsh land.
 He engaged John Webb to construct the sea wall at a cost of £34,000 in cash as part payment.
 The remaining payment was made up by almost half of the remaining manor land (located on the marsh land to the south of the Old Town) going to John Webb for development.

 The sea wall, parade and major drainage works were completed in 1883.
-It greatly increased the value of the land between the village and the sea, and paved the way for the costal resort of Bexhill-on-Sea, but it came at a great cost.
+It greatly increased the value of the land between the village and the sea, and paved the way for the coastal resort of Bexhill-on-Sea, but it came at a great cost.
 This single agreement caused the biggest fragmentation of Estate Lands at Bexhill in its 1100 year history.

 The 7th Earl De La Warr had banked on the trend for urban expansion to follow a westerly trajectory, as seen at Brighton, Folkestone and Eastbourne.
 This clearly influenced his decision to give John Webb land situated to the south east of the village, and him to develop the land to the west of Sea Road.